reserve-protocol/protocol/contracts/plugins/assets/meta-morpho/README.md

 # MetaMorpho

 Morpho Blue is a permisionless lending protocol.
 At the time of this writing (March 19th, 2024), the only way to deposit is through something called **MetaMorpho**: (somewhat) managed ERC4626 vaults.
 Our integration with these tokens is straightforward with the exception of reward claiming, which occurs via supplying a merkle proof.
 This can be done permisionlessly and without interacting with any of our contracts, so any interaction with rewards is omitted here.
 The expectation is -- _and this is important to emphasize_ -- **any MORPHO reward claiming is left up to the RToken community to cause**.
-Once claimed, the MORPHO sitting in the Backing Manager can be sold by the protocol via [`MorphoAsset`](#selling-claimed-morpho-morphoasset).
+A [`MorphoAsset`](#morphoasset-reference-implementation----do-not-deploy) reference implementation exists for selling claimed MORPHO, but it is **not production ready and is not deployed** -- see that section.

 ## Up-only-ness